SalonenTeemu/f1-app/README.md

 ## Running the application

+The application can be tested on my [homepage](https://salonenteemu.fi/projects/f1-app) as it is one of the projects there.

 Run the app with `npm install` and `npm run dev` in the project root directory.

 Open the application in a browser at: `http://localhost:3000/`